JDesignEra/mapbox/README.md

 ```

 # NOTES
 ICA working files are mostly in `src/app/tab-ica`, and ICA page when served is in the ICA tab page (`localhost:8100/tabs/ICA`).
+Local .geojson file for part of the ICA requirements is located in `src/assets/data/libraries-geojson.geojson`.

 ### mapbox.service
 Added `shared/services/mapbox.service` as I was too lazy to retype both the codes for create a new Mapbox map with api key, and the code to create a new Mapbox marker.
 Therefore, I decided to create a function for it just to type lesser characters.